David Grayson (American football)

-David Lee Grayson Jr. (born February 27, 1964) is an American former professional football linebacker who played five seasons in the National Football League (NFL) for the Cleveland Browns and San Diego Chargers.
+David Lee Grayson Jr. (born February 27, 1964) is an American former professional football player who was a linebacker for five seasons in the National Football League (NFL) with the Cleveland Browns and San Diego Chargers.
 He was selected by the San Francisco 49ers in the eighth round of the 1987 NFL draft with the 217th overall pick.
-Grayson played college football at Fresno State and prepped at Lincoln High in Southeast San Diego.
+Grayson played college football for the Fresno State Bulldogs and prepped at Lincoln High in Southeast San Diego.